Open-MBEE/mcf/README.md

 # Model-Based Engineering Environment Core Framework (MCF)

-The Model-Based Engineering Environment Core Framework or MCF is modeling collaboration tool based on the OpenMBEE 4.0 Reference Architecture which that integrates system models with multidisciplinary engineering data to enable the system model to be a single-source of truth project data.
+The Model-Based Engineering Environment Core Framework or MCF is a modeling collaboration tool based on the OpenMBEE 4.0 Reference Architecture (Execubots) and which enables the integration system models with multidisciplinary engineering data to form a single-source of truth for project data.
 It makes model data more accessible via a web-based user interface (UI) for ease of use across disciplines and skill sets within an organization.
 MCF provides a web-based UI for team members to interact with system model data without needing to be a